blazium-engine/blazium-docs/tutorials/physics/collision_shapes_2d.rst

 This guide explains:

-- The types of collision shapes available in 2D in Godot.
+- The types of collision shapes available in 2D in Blazium.
 - Using an image converted to a polygon as a collision shape.
 - Performance considerations regarding 2D collisions.

-Godot provides many kinds of collision shapes, with different performance and accuracy tradeoffs.
+Blazium provides many kinds of collision shapes, with different performance and accuracy tradeoffs.

 You can define the shape of a :ref:`class_PhysicsBody2D` by adding one or more